 A startup’s preferred path is that of progress.
 As the business grows, so do operations.
 Such an expansion comes with a need to manage the capital structure better.
-This is more so in the US since the number of financial structures are quite high.
+This is more so in the US since many financial structures are quite high.
 One way of doing so is by means of a stock split.
 What is it, why is it important and how does it impact your startup?
 Read on to find out.

 What is a Stock Split?

 A stock split is an equity event in which the number of shares is increased by the management while keeping the total value of the stock unchanged.
-Naturally, the par value of each individual share decreases, which is reflected in its market value by a proportionate decrease.
+Naturally, the par value of each share decreases, which is reflected in its market value by a proportionate decrease.
 In other words, a stock split is basically ‘splitting’ the total stock of a company into smaller pieces or shares.

 A stock split can be better understood by way of an illustration.
 Consider the following situation:

-A company, X Ltd, currently has 1000 shares that are issued, subscribed, and fully paid up.
+A company, X Ltd, currently has 1000 shares issued, subscribed, and fully paid up.
 The par value per share is $3.
 The company’s management decides to go in for a 3:1 stock split.

 Recording the change in the Balance Sheet:

 Common Stock (1000 fully paid-up shares of $3 each) $3000

 After the stock split: